-- When breastfeeding, make sure your baby is at an angle and not flat.
+Make sure your baby is at an angle and not flat.
 Laid-back breastfeeding positions can help with this.
-Speak with a certified lactation consultant to check that your baby is latched on well and to advise on managing high milk supply, a forceful letdown and tongue tie as these can also impact on reflux.
+Speak with a certified lactation consultant to check that your baby is latched on well and advise on managing high milk supply, a forceful letdown and tongue tie as these can also impact reflux.

-- When bottle feeding, be sure to hold your baby in a position with the body upright and straight and try paced bottle feeding to avoid ‘guzzling’ of feeds.
+- Be sure to hold your baby in a position with the body upright and straight and try paced bottle feeding to avoid ‘guzzling’ of feeds.
 Use an anti-colic teat and make sure the hole is not too large and avoid shaking the feed when you’re making it up as this traps air that is then swallowed.

 - Small, frequent feedings may help reduce reflux.
 Follow your baby’s hunger signals but try to space feedings 2 to 3 hours apart.
 Your baby will take less and not overfill their stomach.

 - Thickening feeds or using pre-thickened formula may improve slightly visible regurgitation and vomiting in babies.
 But it is uncertain whether the use of food thickeners improves other signs and symptoms of reflux.
 Talk to a registered dietitian about thickening feeds or using specialised formula.

 Strategies for breastfed and bottle-fed babies with reflux.

 - When you burp your baby sitting on your lap, be sure the body is straight upright, not leaning forward or slumping.